goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/2-adhoc/_index.md

 As you see it is OK to put systems in more than one group.
 For instance, a server could be both a web server and a database server.
 Note that in Ansible the groups are not necessarily hierarchical.

-> **Tip**
->
+{{% notice tip %}}
-> The inventory can contain more data.
+The inventory can contain more data.
 E.g. if you have hosts that run on non-standard SSH ports you can put the port number after the hostname with a colon.
 Or you could define names specific to Ansible and have them point to the "real" IP or hostname.
+{{% /notice %}}

 ## The Ansible Configuration Files